Japanese arms-export ban: Effect of abatement policy

 Following this abatement, in 2015 Japan made moves to sell Kawasaki P-1 maritime patrol aircraft to the United Kingdom and New Zealand, but these attempts were not successful.

 In 2017, the SDF Law was amended to allow the sale of JSDF equipment at prices lower than the JSDF's original purchase price.

 On 6 November 2022, it was reported that Tokyo had considered the exports of used JSDF main battle tanks (MBTs) and missile systems to friendly countries, and on 4 January 2023, it was reported that the government considered allowing military hardware that has dual use, such as radars or dual-use ports, to friendly countries, and included the export for UN peacekeeping or humanitarian operations as a possibility.

 On December 7, 2023, it was reported that the LDP agreed to expand the rules on providing Ukraine with military equipment based on the guidelines.
 They also agreed to permanently allow all non-lethal equipment to be exported.

+Efforts to abolish restrictions

+On December 3, 2025, it was reported that Tokyo could take steps to remove more restrictions to market other arms in 2026 in order to fully boost the local defense industry.

+Lifting restrictions

+On April 21, 2026, the Japanese Cabinet lifted the post-war ban.
+According to Sanae Takaichi, she noted that providing military hardware to "meet the needs of like-minded nations will contribute to enhancing their defense capabilities".